When you need to boost your company's liquidity

 Sometimes wise to settle accounts payable with loans

-1. How are the competitors doing?
+1. How are competitors doing?

-2. Does the downturn only touch you?
+2. Is the recession only affecting you?

 Did this help you?

-Did you feel like you got the information you were looking for in this article?
+Did you feel that you received the information you were looking for in this article?